mozilla-it/duo_openvpn/README.rst

 another setting than 0 but that is still very high), you might still want to automatically disconnect users that you have disabled in LDAP.

-Run this in a crontab periodically, it'll poll for the users and kill em.
+Run this in a crontab periodically, it will poll for the users and kill them.

 Recommended openvpn server settings: